How to Cook Frozen Pork Tenderloin in the Instant Pot

 • Incredible tender meat: As pork tenderloin is the leanest cut of pork, it can dry out in the oven.
 Cooking it in the instant pot while frozen is like cooking it in a slow cooker that cooks at quadruple speed.

-• You can make two: If your tenderloins are small, you can cook them both in the instant pot.
+• You can make two: If the tenderloins are small, you can cook them both in the instant pot.
 The cooking time should be the same, but make sure you check the internal temperature before serving.

 Main ingredients: